Zelgadis87/rule-reactor/README.md

 At 45K (21K minified) vs 577K (227K minified) for Nools, a comparable speed for many applications, plus a low memory impact pattern and join processor, rule-reactor is perfect for memory constrained apps like those on mobile devices.

-Some people interested in rules base programming may also be interested in ReasonDB, which provided rule-like capability itegrated with database streaming analytics capability and SQL like JOQULAR syntax:
+Some people interested in rules base programming may also be interested in ReasonDB, which provides rule-like capability itegrated with database streaming analytics capability and SQL like JOQULAR syntax:

 ```
  // When a new Person is added to the database, print all possible pairs with the Person except itself.